aaronland/go-picturebook/README.md

 This handler will assign captions derived from a JSON file that can be read from the local disk.
 The JSON file is expected to be a dictionary whose keys are the filenames of the images being included in the picturebook and whose values are a list of strings to use as caption text.

+#### modtime://

+This handler will assign captions derived from an image's modification time.

 #### none://

 The handler will return an empty string for all images.